klancaster-unr/obsidian-site/CS202/Dynamic Memory Management.md

 Objects are created on the heap using either the `new` operator or using [[Smart Pointers|smart pointers]].

 ## Comparing Heap vs Stack Allocation

-- Heap operations are slower
+- Heap operations are slower by far, so prefer stack allocation when possible
+- Stack memory is limited, whereas heap allocation is generally not